melisgl/try/README.md

 type of the condition that is printed on that line.
 The `⋅` character marks successes.

-We could have run our test with `(TRY 'SHOULD-WORK)`, as well, which does pretty much the same thing except it defaults to never entering the debugger, whereas calling a test function directly enters the debugger on events whose type matches the type in the variable
+We could have run our test with `(TRY 'SHOULD-WORK)` as well, which does pretty much the same thing except it defaults to never entering the debugger, whereas calling a test function directly enters the debugger on events whose type matches the type in the variable